 Every student is assigned a faculty advisor.
-Your advisor will help you plan your program of coursework and help you find answers to questions about personal academic goals, requirements, and regulations.
-Each student should share responsibility in the advising process by taking the initiative in seeking advisement and developing a working relationship with the advisor.
+Faculty advisors will help students plan their program of coursework and help them find answers to questions about personal academic goals, requirements, and regulations.
+Each student should share responsibility in the advising process by taking the initiative to seek advisement and to develop a working relationship with their advisor.
 To do this effectively, each student should:

 - 1. Learn the academic advisor's name and office location as soon as possible. - 2.
 Become familiar with curriculum, departmental, program, and graduation requirements, which can be found in the catalog, on our website, etc. - 3.
 Consult with the advisor prior to making any changes in the academic program and/or schedule (e.g., adding or dropping courses, summer courses, etc.) - 4.
 Consult with the advisor if experiencing academic or personal problems affecting academic performance. - 5.
 Consult with the advisor when considering a change of curriculum or program, transfer to another college, or withdrawal from SUNY Poly. - 6.
 Meet with the advisor at least twice during each semester early in the semester, to be followed by a second meeting just prior to advance registration. - 7.
-Discuss class requirements and grades with advisor, and schedule a meeting to get academic advice when needed. - 8.
+Discuss class requirements and grades with the advisor.
+Schedule a meeting to obtain academic advice when needed. - 8.
 Accept final responsibility for decision making after consulting with the advisor. - 9.
 Keep all scheduled appointments made with the advisor.
 Questions related to advisors and scheduling appointments with your advisor should be referred to your academic department.